webdev1007/webdev1007/README.md

   <h3>🚀 Full-Stack Engineer</h3>
 </div>

-I’m a full-stack engineer with experience in React, React Native, Node.js, Express, Ruby on Rails, Postgres, MongoDB and AWS.
-I enjoy building apps that solve real problems and have recently been focusing on performance optimization, scalable APIs, and clean UI.
+## 👋 About Me
+I’m a passionate Full-Stack Developer with over 8 years of experience building high-quality web and mobile applications.

+💙 I specialize in React and absolutely love crafting modern, interactive UIs with React Native.
+It’s where creativity and performance come together, and I genuinely have fun doing it!

+🚀 I also enjoy building robust, scalable backends using Node.js, Express, and Ruby on Rails, with a strong focus on clean code, maintainability, and solving real-world problems.

+🎨 One of my favorite UI libraries is Ant Design — I’m genuinely obsessed with how elegant, consistent, and developer-friendly it is.
+Whether I’m building dashboards or internal tools, AntD helps me deliver polished and professional UIs effortlessly.

 ## 🛠 Tech Stack
 - **Frontend:** React, React Native, Next, Vue, Nuxt, Redux, Redux-Thunk, Redux-Saga, Tailwind CSS, Ant Design